kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject.md

 - **PickUp**: MonoBehaviour

-**IMPORTANT:** Importing this package will overwrite all of the existing files listed directly above.
+**IMPORTANT:** Importing this package will overwrite all of the existing files listed directly above, you will need to fix some minor issues detailed in the next section.

+###Fix Unity Errors due to changes in GameData, PlayerController, PickUp classes.
-**Changes are required to reconfigure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**  Due to changes in GameData.cs, PlayerController.cs, and PickUp.cs.
+**Important: several changes are required to reconfigure GameObjects in BeginScene, MiniGameScene, and Asset Prefabs: PickUp.**
+    - **Step 1: BeginScene - GameData issues**

+    - **Step 2: MiniGameScene - PlayerController issues**

+    - **Step 3: PickUp Prefab issues:**

 ##Inventory Display: Slot, Store, BtnAdd-Item